etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="educational-background">🎓 Recommended Educational Background for Full Understanding of RIEM{}</h1>

+❗ Formal degrees aren’t required!
+This section is for those curious about RIEM{}’s theoretical roots. **Jump to [Quickstart](#quickstart-guide-explore-the-triple-speculative-lens-with-rumia) to start tinkering now.**

 To fully grasp and exceed the understanding of the Recursive Intelligence Expansion Methodology (RIEM{}), a multidisciplinary academic path is recommended, spanning philosophy, computer science, cognitive science, ethics, and speculative fiction.
 Below is a concise educational journey to master the system and contribute to its evolution.

 That is not to say a university degree is required to engage RIEM{}.
 Quite the contrary: It is designed to be fun and useful to all audiences!
 With that in mind, the following information details how a formal education will enhance engagement with RIEM{}.